percona/pmm-doc/docs/details/commands/pmm-agent.md

 | `--trace`                              | `PMM_AGENT_TRACE`                   | Enable trace output (implies `--debug`).
 | `-h`, `--help`                         |                                     | Show help (synonym for `pmm-agent help`).
 | `--version`                            |                                     | Show application version, PMM version, time-stamp, git commit hash and branch.

-- The value for `--paths-base` is the path to the directory where all binaries, tools and collectors are located.
-1. in case we pass only base_path, exporter_path should be generated based on base_path
-2. in case we pass only exporter_path, base_path will be default (`/usr/local/percona/pmm2`) and exporter_path will be custom one.
-3. in case both of them are passed, both of them will be custom and based on their values in flags.

-If exporters base is not absolute then it will be based on base path (if it is presented).

 ## LOGGING